 - Miscellaneous Fees

-Graduate and Professional Education is located in Hullihen Hall, the UD’s main administrative building.
+The Graduate College is located in Hullihen Hall, the UD’s main administrative building.
 It is part of UD’s main campus and is in Newark (“New Ark”), which offers the charm of a small college town, with easy access to major metropolitan areas.
 UD also has campuses in Wilmington, Dover, Georgetown, and Lewes, Del.

 AMTRAK and SEPTA operates a vast network of fixed route services including bus, subway/elevated, trackless trolley, light rail, and commuter rail serving a 2,200 square mile service region.